 Join us the third Thursday of the month from 7 to 8 pm EST for a virtual gathering, where Jeffrey J. Magnavita, and co-host Michael C. Alpert and Kristin Osborn, interview some of the pioneering psychotherapists, neuroscientists, and researchers in mental health.
-These informal discussions will allow you to hear the latest in the world of clinical science, psychotherapeutics, and human behavior.
+These informal conversations will allow you to hear the latest in the world of clinical science, psychotherapeutics, and human behavior.
 We will have the opportunity to hear from some of the innovators who enrich the field.
 Bring a beverage of your choice.
-See the section below "incubating now" to see our featured of the month guest psychotherapist and guest co-hosts.
+See the section below "incubating now" to see our featured guest psychotherapist and guest co-hosts.
 Sign up and register below.
+Click below to watch recorded conversation.

 Registration is limited to the first 100 participants.